 To read my complete guide, check out my article: How to Visit Beautiful Lake Bunyonyi.
 Here, I outline how to travel to Lake Bunyonyi from Kampala and list the best things to do on the lake.

-Go Gorilla Trekking in Bwindi Impenetrable Forrest
+2. Go Mountain Gorilla Trekking in Bwindi Impenetrable Forrest

-Gorilla Trekking is the most popular activity in Uganda.
+Mountain Gorilla Trekking is the most popular activity in Uganda.
 It’s on every traveler’s bucket list.
 Mountain gorillas are an endangered species that are found only in Uganda, Rwanda, and the Democratic Republic of the Congo.

 In Uganda, you can go gorilla trekking in Bwindi Impenetrable Forest National Park or Mgahinga Gorilla National Park.
 Rwanda has gorilla trekking in Volcanoes National Park.
 In DR Congo, you can go gorilla trekking in Virunga National Park.